 Most other writers—and the writing-adjacent community, aka people trying to sell you something—will tell you pro-editors are critical.
 And it’s undeniably true a pro-editor will make your book better.
 But here’s the thing—pro-editors are expensive.
 Your average freelance pro-editor will run you $1,000 – $3,000, depending on the size of your manuscript.
 A service you pay for should be judged by the return-on-investment (ROI) you get for your money.

-For self-publishing, that ROI should be measure in book sales.
+For self-publishing, that ROI should be measured in book sales.
 For instance—if you spend $2,000 on a pro-editor, your book sales should increase by at least $2,000 of profit.

 In order to maximize your ROI, you want to hit a threshold of quality your readers expect without going over—like the final showcase on The Price Is Right!
 (Win that new washer-and-dryer, Kia Soul, and trip to Scotland, dammit!)